26th March 2013 - 4 min read

 As far as you can, try to pay more than the bare minimum at the end of every month.
 Even by a little.
 You’ll be surprised at how far it will go to reduce your debt in the long run.

 As you no doubt would have found out by now, the interest rates on credit cards are very high.
 Much of what you owe on your current credit card is made up of interest.
-Therefore, a credit card balance transfer is definitely one of the ways that you can reduce your debt.
+Therefore, a balance transfer is definitely one of the ways that you can reduce your debt.

 Balance transfers allow you to transfer over your balance on your existing cards to a new one with a lower interest rate.
 Some cards even offer 0% interest, usually over a short contract term.
-Performing a credit cad balance transfer could save you a whole lot of ringgit.
+Performing a balance transfer could save you a whole lot of ringgit.
 Until you’ve paid off the debt just be sure to never swipe your new credit card unless absolutely necessary.

 Besides a balance transfer, you could also apply for a personal loan to pay off your credit card debts.
-Sure, you’ll still owe the bank money, but at least all of your debts will be consolidated in one place.
+Sure, you’ll still owe a bank money, but at least all of your debts will be consolidated in one place.
 And the interest could be lower than that of your credit cards, too.
 Work out a realistic repayment scheme with your bank officer while applying, and be sure to keep up with it.
 Defaulting will only take you back to square one.

 Believe it or not, your bank is actually there to help you should find yourself unable to cope with your credit card bills.
 Give them a call or pay them a visit, and they’ll be very likely to reduce your interest rate or grant you a repayment extension.
 Just don’t wait till the debt collectors come knocking on your door, because that means that your bank has already given up on you.